Winterizing Mulch Coloring Equipment

 Save headaches and money with these simple winterizing steps:

-- Drain the mulch colorant delivery system by removing the inlet water source from the system and leaving all water valves open to allow drainage.
+- Drain the mulch colorant delivery system by removing the inlet water source from the system.
+Be sure to leave all water valves open to allow drainage.

-- Pump antifreeze through the mulch colorant delivery system to displace any trapped water.
+- Pump RV antifreeze through the mulch colorant delivery system to displace any trapped water.
+RV antifreeze is environmentally friendly, and our staff can train you on how to capture most of it for reuse.
+There is no need to fill the plumbing with antifreeze.
+Just add enough to keep the water from freezing.
 NOTE: If your equipment is shut down for an extended period rather than overnight or for the weekend, consider adding more antifreeze to ensure complete water removal.

 - Run approximately 4 to 5 yards of dry material through the machine to remove remaining wet material.